-- Fix arguments encoding for VPEXTRW instruction. - Remove invalid form of VPEXTRW instruction.
+- Fix arguments encoding for VPEXTRW instruction. - Remove invalid form of VPEXTRW instruction. - Add VLDDQU as alias for VLDQQU to match specification.

 - Fix incorrect labels offset for VEX intructions. - Eliminate bogus warning on implicit operand size override. - %if term could not handle 64 bit numbers. - The COFF backend was limiting relocations number to 16 bits even if in real there were a way more relocations.